SameerSondhi/BucketListApp/README.md

 ## Usage
-This project is a very personal web application
+This project is a single page application, mainly optimized for personal use.

 ## Project Status